Research is at the heart of what we do

 - Remote sensing and other non-invasive survey techniques

-As part of our biological field research experience, we have published well over 50 peer-reviewed journal articles and have written many more unpublished technical reports.
-We pride ourselves on making the information we collect not only available to our clients, their constituents, and the scientific community at large.
-Our experience in fisheries and wildlife, when coupled with our technology know-how, allows us to meet the specific research needs of each of our clients.
+During our tenure, scientists working with RTR have published well over 50 peer-reviewed journal articles and have written many more unpublished technical reports (list of publications available upon request).
+We pride ourselves on making the information we collect not only available to our clients and their constituents, but also to the scientific community at large.

 Want to learn more?